thanasisn/SDR_enhancement_LAP/Article_B12/Article_remote.md

 occurrences of the CE events in percent, calculated relative to the available one-minute data in each month.
-Although CE events are present throughout the year, showing a clear seasonal cycle, the most active months are May and June, with their median representing about
-$3\text{\%}$ of the data.
-The least frequent events (about $1\text{\%}$) occur in August and during winter (December -- February).
+Although CE events are present throughout the year, showing a clear seasonal cycle, the most active months are May and June, with their median representing about $3\%$ of the data.
+The least frequent events (about $1\%$) occur in August and during winter (December -- February).
 This seasonality is a combined effect of different factors, among them the types of clouds, their frequency of occurrence, the seasonally varying relative position of the sun, as well as the local landscape characteristics that may influence the formation of the clouds.
 For example, during May and June the frequent formation of cumulus clouds in the area leads to a significant increase in the CE events.
-However, the lack of detailed data in the area of cloud characteristics does not allow further analysis.
+However, the lack of detailed data on cloud characteristics in the area does not allow further analysis.
 Finally, the interannual variability of the monthly CE events is quite high as manifested by the size of the boxes and the large monthly extremes, especially in the summer.
 Investigation of the causes of this variability is beyond the scope of this study.
 It could possibly be related to the cloud cover variability in winter and autumn over southern Europe, associated with the North Atlantic Oscillation (NAO) circulation (Chiacchio and Wild 2010), or to the observed decreasing trend in cloud cover as a result of global warming (e.g., Sanchez-Lorenzo et al. 2017).

 ![Figure 3.1: Seasonal variability of the relative occurrence of CE events in Thessaloniki for the period 1994 -- 2023, in the form of a box